R&D Tax Credits Explained: 2025 Guide

 How long does it take to receive R&D Tax Credits?

-However, in our experience, processing times can range anywhere from 20 to 100 days.
+In reality, processing times can range anywhere from a few weeks to several months.
 If your claim is approved, it will take a further 20 days for your funds to reach your account.

 In total, you could be waiting up to 120 days from the day you file your claim to receive your R&D Tax Credits.

-With GrantTree’s unique Advance Funding service, we could advance you up to 80% of your claim up to six months before your financial year-end!
+With GrantTree’s unique R&D Advance Funding service, we could advance you up to 80% of your future R&D Tax Credit up to six months before your financial year-end.

 Can anything go wrong?

 Most R&D Tax Credit claims are processed successfully and without any issues.
-Especially when you work with experts like GrantTree
+This is especially true when you work with experts like GrantTree.

-However, if you made a mistake or claimed for something you shouldn’t have, HMRC may launch a compliance check or ‘enquiry’.
+However, if you made a mistake or claim for something you shouldn’t have, HMRC may launch an R&D enquiry.
+This is officially known as a compliance check.

 What is an HMRC enquiry?

-An enquiry is essentially an investigation of your R&D Tax Credit claim.
+An enquiry is an audit of your R&D Tax Credit claim, designed to identify and exclude any ineligible projects and costs.

 What happens during an enquiry?